DynamicDevices/xm125-radar-monitor/README.md

 ## License

-Commercial License - see LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.

 ## Copyright